MaximoMachado/resume/resume.md

 **Courseroad |** Team MemberSeptember 2019 – August 2020

 - Collaborated with a team of four on a website designed to plan academic schedules at MIT
-- Gained valuable experience working with large codebases and reading other team member&#39;s code
+- Gained valuable experience working with large codebases and reading other team member's code
 - Implemented new interfaces and functionality for brand-new features such as petitioning classes

 Experiences